-- Raise standards of achievement for all students identified with Special Educational Needs through a focus on outcomes for students and not just hours of provision/support. - To ensure full entitlement and access for students with SEND to high quality education within a broad, balanced, curriculum to enable them to reach their potential. - To educate students with SEND where possible, alongside their peers, within the mainstream curriculum whilst balancing the views of parents and individual student needs. - To expect all students to be actively involved and contribute positively to school life. - To use best endeavours to identify and assess students with SEND as early and thoroughly as possible, - To foster active parent participation in decision-making regarding provision affecting educational progress. - To support smooth key stage transitions for students on entry, within Key Stages and beyond school.
+- Raise standards of achievement for all pupils identified with Special Educational Needs through a focus on outcomes for pupils and not just hours of provision/support. - To ensure full entitlement and access for pupils with SEND to high quality education within a broad, balanced, curriculum to enable them to reach their potential. - To educate pupils with SEND where possible, alongside their peers, within the mainstream curriculum whilst balancing the views of parents and individual pupil needs. - To expect all pupils to be actively involved and contribute positively to school life. - To use best endeavours to identify and assess pupils with SEND as early and thoroughly as possible, - To foster active parent participation in decision-making regarding provision affecting educational progress. - To support smooth key stage transitions for pupils on entry, within Key Stages and beyond school.